grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

     type: testdata
 ```

-- Restart Grafana to see the new changes.
+- Restart Grafana to load the new changes.
+- In the sidebar, hover the cursor over the **Configuration** (gear) icon and click **Data Sources**.
 The TestData DB appears in the list of data sources.

 > The configuration options can vary between different types of data sources.
 For more information on how to configure a specific data source type, refer to [Data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#datasources).